How India's stand-up comedians are challenging authority | DW | 26.11.2021

 Faruqui was detained before the show began and the police later admitted there was no evidence he had insulted Hindu deities.

-Still, right-wing Hindu groups have repeatedly targeted him since then, forcing the cancellation of his shows, including a recent one in Goa, where 500 people threatened to set themselves on fire if he was allowed to go on stage.
+Still, right-wing Hindu groups have repeatedly targeted him since then and forced the cancellation of his shows, including a recent one in Goa, where 500 people threatened to set themselves on fire if he was allowed to go on stage.

 At a time when large sections of the mainstream media are accused of kowtowing to those holding political power, a handful of stand-up comedians are attempting to speak truth to power.
 But they increasingly end up facing legal action.